bbauska/meta-react-basics/README.md

   width="60%" />
 </p>

-Control K, C that comments out all the highlighted code, right under this commented code, I now press the Control V keyboard shortcut to paste in the code that I have previously copied.
+<p>Control K, C that comments out all the highlighted code, right under
+this commented code, I now press the Control V keyboard shortcut to paste in the code that I have previously copied.</p>

-I will now show you how to handle a different event.
-Let me replace the onclick JSX event handling attributes with another one and thus handle a different event.
+<p>I will now show you how to handle a different event.
+Let me replace the
+onclick JSX event handling attributes with another one and thus handle a different event.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~ w2-s03-g.
 (1xx) ~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->